Giom-V/Jira-Github-integration/README.md

 #### Works
 * Pull requests from a linked branch are also automatically linked with the issue
 * A pull request with the issue id in its title is automatically linked (it can be edited to link or unlink it)
+* The status of the pull requests can be seen from Jira

 #### Doesn't work
 * A pull request with the issue id in its description is NOT automatically linked